 Heading to Hollywood Studios?
 In this blog we’re covering tons of Hollywood Studios tips, including Galaxy’s Edge info, the best rides and food, FastPasses, and more!

 Fun fact: Adventures of A+K started at Disney World back in 2015!
-We crashed our friend’s family trip to Disney with 10 people during the week of the 4th of July and despite the holiday crowds, we had the best time and hardly waited in any lines.
+We crashed our friend’s family trip to Disney with 10 people during the week of the 4th of July.
+Despite the holiday crowds, we had the best time and hardly waited in any lines.
 After that trip we wanted to share our tips and experience visiting the parks so we started a blog!

-Fast forward to 2020, we were finally able to make it back to Disney World and it was so special for us to be in the place that started this whole travel blogger journey for us.
-We spent a day park hopping between Hollywood Studios and Magic Kingdom and just like in 2015, we had the BEST time!
+Fast forward to 2020, we were finally able to make it back to Disney World.
+It was so special for us to be in the place that started this whole travel blogger journey for us.
+We spent a day park hopping between Hollywood Studios and Magic Kingdom.
+And just like in 2015, we had the BEST time!
+So we wanted to share some of the Hollywood Studios tips that we learned this trip!

 The big difference with this trip compared to the last one was that there was a big new area to explore in the parks: Star Wars Galaxy’s Edge.